Margaret Payne, B.A., M.A., Ph.D.

 Before joining the Communication faculty, Barker was employed as Freed-Hardeman’s Sports Information Director, serving as the Media Relations contact for FHU and its 15 collegiate sports teams.

 He has been married to his wife, Lauren, since 2006.
 They have two children, Riley (13) and Holland (11).
 Barker and his family are active members at the Henderson Church of Christ, where he serves as a deacon.

 Associate Professor of Art

 Janine Dunlap, B.S., M.A., Ph.D.

 Associate Professor of Communication

 Dr. Dunlap received her degree in Communication/Public Relations in 1985 and came back to teach here in 1988.
-She has taught and advised the public relations curriculum since coming on the faculty; she has also taught and advised students pursuing Journalism degrees.
+She has taught and advised the Public Relations curriculum since joining the faculty; she has also taught and advised students pursuing Journalism degrees.
 Dr. Dunlap constantly consults alumni and professionals to ensure that the curriculum is addressing current issues, technology, and skills that professionals in the field need.
-Each semester, she mentors students in a field lab experience, like an internship, which is a requirement for all PR and Journalism majors.
+Each semester, she mentors students in a field lab experience, like an internship, which is a requirement for all Public Relations and Journalism majors.
 This experience gives students valuable experience that enhances their education and their portfolios, which helps them get jobs after graduation.

 John McLaughlin, B.A., M.A., Ph.D.

 John McLaughlin is a graduate of the English program at FHU.
-He completed his M.A. from LSU and the Ph.D. from the University of Alabama with a focus on American literature and drama.
-At FHU since 1996, he currently teaches courses in the freshman composition sequence, American literature, Romantic Poetry and Prose, and Renaissance Drama.
+He completed his M.A. from LSU and his Ph.D. from the University of Alabama with a focus on American literature and drama.
+At FHU since 1996, he currently teaches courses in the freshman composition sequence, American Literature, Romantic Poetry and Prose, and Renaissance Drama.